Cheese & Wine Storing And Serving Temperatures

 Having taken as much care as possible when storing your wine, the same care should be taken when serving.
 It is generally agreed upon that red wine should be served between 13–16°C, white should be served from 10–13°C, and sparkling wine 7–10°C.

 Of course each individual wine will have their specific needs for an optimal serving temperature.
 Recommended serving temperatures will optimize the sensation of the wine’s bouquet, body, tannin, acidity, and subtle flavors such as floral, earthy, or fruity.
-See below our table of recommended wine serving temperatures.
+See our table above of recommended wine serving temperatures.

 Of course to be sure that your wine is being served at the correct temperature you will need a thermometer.
 We recommend using our Thermapen thermometer, with its 1 (Thermapen ONE) and 3 second (Thermapen Classic) response time and handy rotating probe it is ideal for quickly reading your temperatures before serving.